Inside Evernote’s brain

 “It’s great when a company starts to raise non-dilutive capital every day, which is called revenue,” says Sequoia’s Botha.
 “And when you get enough of that revenue, you control your own destiny and you’re not at the mercy of capital markets and ongoing financing.
 That’s exactly what Chris has done for the company.”
 The company declines to comment on any current plans it may have to go public; it did, however, recently spin out its operations in China in part to prepare for an eventual IPO for that business.

 Libin had been fond of talking about Evernote’s 100-year-plan and waxing futuristic about topics such as what the app might look like once augmented-reality glasses were commonplace.
 O’Neill, by contrast, is more at home talking about achievable, shorter-term goals.
-Many involve making Evernote into a more potent corporate tool, thereby increasing the number of companies which pay to provide their employees with Evernote Business, the highest-end incarnation of the service.
-That’s not a new imperative—back in Libin’s day, Evernote introduced a service called Work Chat which failed to pose a threat to the likes of Slack—but now over 20,000 organizations are customers.
+Many involve making Evernote into a more potent corporate tool, thereby increasing the number of companies that pay to provide their employees with Evernote Business, the highest-end incarnation of the service.
+That’s not a new imperative—back in Libin’s day, Evernote introduced a service called Work Chat, which failed to pose a threat to the likes of Slack—but now over 20,000 organizations are customers.

 Increasing that figure will involve yet another fresh spin on the company’s original goals.
 When O’Neill came to Evernote, “‘Remember everything’ was for all intents and purposes the mission,” he says.
 “An extension of the human brain, a place to store things and then retrieve them in the moments that mattered.
 That’s all true.
 But what we’re doing is extending that to turning those ideas into action.
 So rather than just capturing them, you’re actually doing something.”

 A real-time collaboration tool called Evernote Spaces, added to Evernote Business earlier this year, hints at this direction.
 For a sense of where the company might take it next, O’Neill says, consider how Evernote might make itself more useful as a meeting tool.
 “Everyone hates meetings, and most of them suck,” he says.
 “They suck because they don’t have an agenda, the wrong people are in the room, there’s no follow-through.
 You can go on and on and on.
-31% of our active users use us for meetings.
-We’re leaning into that to figure out how we either eliminate the damn meeting or make them ten times better.”
+Thirty-one percent of our active users use us for meetings.
+We’re leaning into that to figure out how we either eliminate the damn meeting or make them 10 times better.”

 In the O’Neill era, Evernote has mostly stayed out of the news.
 The major exceptions have been kerfuffles over a price hike and changes to its privacy policy.
 Then there was the time that Business Insider published a story whose headline pronounced Evernote to be “the first dead unicorn.”
 (In the grand tradition of hot takes, the piece didn’t actually argue that Evernote was dead, but rather that it was failing to live up to expectations.)